calculang/calculang/CONTRIBUTING.md

 ## continuous integration (CI)

-todo setup automated jest tests via GitHub Actions, so that pull requests are tested automatically and reported in PR.

-Of course, contributions should include new tests where relevant and be checked by developer to pass.
-But I will setup CI just in case 😏 (or because of humans :smile_cat:).
+Contributions should include new tests where relevant and be checked to pass.
+GitHub Actions will run tests on PRs (once approved).